SmartData-Polito/notable-posts-topics-OSN/README.md

 # Disentangling posts on OSNs: Notable posts and topics

 Complete Python code of the methodology used to identify notable posts and topics on Online Social Networks.
+Intermediate steps results are stored in CSV files.

 ## Dataset transformation